PriceTT/iot_lab_temperature_sensor/README.md

 # Iot Lab Temperature Sensor

 IOT sensor to monitor the cooling room temperature.
+Main aim is to:
-* High tempureature alert is sent via webhook to Discord/MS TEAMS
+* Notify user on mobile when there is a high tempureature alert (send via webhook to Discord/MS TEAMS)
-* Log the values to the PI historian
+* Log the values (PI historian/datalake)

-**Pinout Arduino MKR WIFI 1010**
+**Arduino MKR WIFI 1010 and LM335A Temperature Sensor**
 <p align="center">
   <img src="imgs/img.JPEG" >
 </p>